aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to ODS or Online App" h2="Export OTT to ODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT (OpenDocument Text) is an open standard for word processing documents, such as those created by Microsoft Word or OpenOffice Writer.
+ODS (OpenDocument Spreadsheet) is an open standard for spreadsheet documents, such as those created by Microsoft Excel or OpenOffice Calc.
+Converting OTT to ODS is necessary when you need to use the data from a word processing document in a spreadsheet.

+<h2>How Aspose.Total Helps for OTT to ODS Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export OTT to HTML and then convert HTML to ODS respectively.
+With Aspose.Total for C++, you can easily include OTT to ODS conversion feature within your C++ applications.

+Aspose.Words for C++ is a powerful document processing API that enables you to manipulate and convert documents without using Microsoft Word.
+It supports a wide range of document formats, including OTT, HTML, DOC, DOCX, OOXML, RTF, TXT, PDF, EPUB, XPS, and many more.
+With Aspose.Words for C++, you can easily export OTT to HTML.

+Aspose.Cells for C++ is a powerful spreadsheet processing API that enables you to manipulate and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including ODS, XLS, XLSX, XLSB, XLSM, XLTX, XLTM, CSV, HTML, PDF, ODS, and many more.
+With Aspose.Cells for C++, you can easily convert HTML to ODS.

- You can include OTT to ODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to ODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily include OTT to ODS conversion feature within your C++ applications.
+It is a feature-rich, powerful and easy to use document manipulation and conversion API that includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export OTT to HTML and then convert HTML to ODS respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}